This is a sponsored post written by me on behalf of SharpSpring CRM. All opinions are 100% mine.

 Words like free or no cost typically turn off business owners because the expectation is that either you’re getting something very sub-par, or a bait and switch where you’ll get barebones service out of the gate and get hammered with expensive add-ons.

 For the past few weeks I’ve been testing and using the free version of SharpSpring CRM and I’m incredibly impressed with what I’m seeing so far.
 I can confidently recommend them as a solid CRM solution for small businesses for some very key reasons.

 1. They have history.
 SharpSpring is not new to the game.
-They’ve been around for 5+ years and have more than 1,500 agencies and 7,000 businesses that currently use them to manage their sales and marketing CRM with affordable marketing automation (similar platform to HubSpot, Marketo and Pardot).
+They’ve been around for 5+ years and have more than 1,500 agencies and 7,000 businesses that currently use them to manage their sales and marketing CRM with Commence (similar platform to HubSpot, Marketo and Pardot).